job finding Process

 Well, we saved the best part for last!
 LOL.

 After you've signed your offer or contract and agreed to a start date, we will then issue an invoice to your new employer.
-Funds are usually due on your start day, so be sure to pitch up!
-The whole process can sometimes be done and dusted within a little as a week with some firms, though it could take a bit longer depending on various personal circumstances.
-We congratulate and usually stay in touch to see how things get along.
+Funds are due on your start day, so be sure to pitch up for work!
+The whole process can sometimes be done and dusted within a little as a week or two with some firms, though it could take a bit longer depending on various personal circumstances.
+We congratulate folks and usually stay in touch to see how things get along as we actually do care how you do going forward.